 If trend following the index is a highly effective approach, would it be more effective to break apart the index and apply this same method to its underlying constituents?

-The answer, based on our research, is unequivocally yes; unwrapping an index and applying trend following to the individual securities produces substantially better results over the long run.
+The answer, based on our research, is unequivocally yes; unwrapping an index and applying trend following to the individual securities has the potential to produce substantially better results over the long run.

 This is the basis for our allocation-based strategies, which are diversified across global asset classes and shift exposure from weaker to stronger assets based on price trends.
 Our track record and research provide considerable evidence of the wisdom in this approach when applied at the asset class level, due to its ability to improve risk-adjusted returns and help advisors reach client goals.
 But, as Housel reminds us, good ideas are one thing, executing on those ideas is entirely different.